TITLE 8 SOCIAL SERVICES

 (c) low income utility assistance program (LIUAP).

 (2) Energy assistance is provided for home heating costs incurred during the months of November, December, January, and February of each year.
-The department may extend the program season by one or more months subject to the availability of supplemental state or federal funds.
+The HCA may extend the program season by one or more months subject to the availability of supplemental state or federal funds.

 (3) Legal basis: These programs are governed by the federal, state and other pertinent laws and regulations established for a defined program period, including but not limited to the following: